markd2/RandomLearning/C++/readme.md

         - can break things into smaller modules - like put errno.h into its own module.
         - (didn't even skim)
+    - Swift enumeratiin used internally by the compiler to represent C++ enums
+    - Swift structure used internally to represent classes
+    - Swift uses C++ types and calls C++ functions directly, wihtout any indirection or thunking.

+Exposing Swift APIs to C++

 Working with imported C++ APIs